 Trophies are awarded in classes according to various eligibility categories, dependent on vehicle length, engine type and size, and whether the vehicle has been modified or not.
 Please note that to encourage standard vehicles in RTVs, modified class vehicles shall only be permitted to compete for a class award and not for overall position.

 Drivers must be a full or second member of a club and hold a current driving licence, plus RTVs can be driven by those aged 15 and over, or those with no driving licence, if they have competed in four or more TYROs (young and unqualified drivers will have their driving experience recorded in a log book that will be issued at their first event).
-These drivers must be a full or second member of a club, be accompanied by a passenger who holds a full driving licence who has experience in off road driving, is a member of a MSA registered club, and moves the vehicle between sections.
+These drivers must be a full or second member of an ALRC club, be accompanied by a passenger who holds a full driving licence who has experience in off road driving, is a member of an ALRC registered club, and moves the vehicle between sections.

 A family member of 14 years and over can sit in an RTV, but if the vehicle is a ‘mass produced, production vehicle’ that age is lowered to 12 years, but if the vehicle is ‘open’ then the age is raised to 16 years or over.
 Details of membership types can be found under the Membership tab.

 RTVs cost £25 when pre booked, and £35 if paid on the day.